-The Green Party want to preserve our invaluable language heritage
+The Green Party wants to preserve our invaluable language heritage

 The protection of Irish is in keeping with the founding principles of the Green Party.
 We want to reverse the decline in Irish language usage by fostering best practice language education and promoting Irish language media.
 We support the implementation of the 20-Year Strategy for the Irish Language 2010-2030.
 We also support the implementation of the Official Languages Act in the Republic of Ireland, and will continue to campaign for the Irish Language Act in Northern Ireland